ZubairShovan/intelligent-visualization-lab/team/index.md

 ## Alumni

-We are incredibly proud of all of the Information Visualization Lab alumni who have passed through the lab, for whatever period of time they were with us.
+We are incredibly proud of all the IVL alumni who have passed through the lab, for whatever period of time they were with us.
 Below is a list of lab alumni (if you feel you're missing from the list and would like to be added, please e-mail us):
+{:.center}

 {% capture html %}
 {% include team-list.html role="pi" group="alum" mini="true" %}